NBA Rumors: Hornets Haven't Considered Prospects Outside Ball, Edwards, Wiseman

 The Charlotte Hornets have the third overall pick in the 2020 NBA draft, so they don't necessarily have to cast a wide net in terms of their potential targets.
 In fact, they may have already narrowed their choice to three players.

-ESPN's Jonathan Givony reported Monday the Hornets "have not seriously considered picking any prospects outside the top group," which includes LaMelo Ball, Anthony Edwards and James Wiseman.
+ESPN's Jonathan Givony reported Monday that the Hornets "have not seriously considered picking any prospects outside the top group," which includes LaMelo Ball, Anthony Edwards and James Wiseman.

 Charlotte doesn't have one specific need and should look to draft the best player available regardless of position.